-To construct excess returns in six non-FX asset classes, we use the following data.
+To construct excess returns in five non-FX asset classes, we use the following data.
 For credit default swaps (CDS), we obtain five Markit indices from Bloomberg (North America investment grade and high yield, Europe main and crossover, and Emerging Market), with returns defined from the seller's perspective.
 For commodities, we use six Bloomberg commodity futures return indices (energy, grains, industrial metals, livestock, precious metal, and softs).
-For corporate bonds, we use five Bloomberg indices on U.S. corporate bonds by credit rating (Aa, A, Baa, high yield; excluding AAA to avoid collinearity with the risk-free rate).
-For equities, we use the "Market" return from Ken French's website, which aggregates value-weighted returns of U.S. publicly traded firms in CRSP.
+For corporate bonds, we use four Bloomberg indices on U.S. corporate bonds by credit rating (Aa, A, Baa, high yield; excluding AAA to avoid collinearity with the risk-free rate).
 For options, we calculate leverage-adjusted option portfolio returns on S&P 500 call and put prices from OptionMetrics, following Constantinides, Jackwerth, and Savov (2013).
 For US Treasury bonds, we use yields of the six maturity-sorted "Fama Bond Portfolios" from CRSP, excluding Treasury bills due to correlation with the risk-free rate.
 Finally, we use the 1-month U.S. Libor as a proxy for the risk-free rate.